Just one so far—message me to get your free copy!

 It was all worth it, and the book fair was wonderful.
 My anxieties were eased by the presence of my friends who ran the event, and I loved getting to meet my fellow writers.
 It was a little intimidating, presenting a lowly self-drawn, self-printed, fanfiction comic among all their glossy Real Books™, but before we even opened, a fellow writer asked for a copy.
 I gave away seven more by then end of the night and signed my very first autograph for a friend.

 Now, my goals are to 1. get this out to a wider audience, 2. connect with folks in my local comic scene, 3. find a comic artist who’d be super excited to work with me on this, and 4. submit to Archaia, who publish all the comics and novelizations of Henson stuff.
 (Secret step 5. get famous and hired to help write the Fraggle Rock movie we keep getting promised.)

 Below are some sample pages.
-If you like what you see, message me and I’ll send you your very own printed copy!
+If you like what you see, message me and I’ll send you your very own copy (please specify printed or PDF)!
 Because it’s unlicensed fanfiction of copyrighted characters, it’s free!
 Donations are always gratefully accepted but never expected.
 (Oh, and if you’re one of the folks who got a first printing where pages 43 and 44 are identical—whoops!—message me to get the correct page 44.)